 John Atkinson Grimshaw's style and subject matter changed little during his career, he endeavored to perfect his own singular vision.
 His interest in photography led him to sometimes use a Camera Obscura which projects images onto the canvas, enabling him to do very accurate architectural drawings.
 Although he established no art school and gave no lessons, Grimshaw's oil paintings were forged and reproduced in his lifetime.

-The output of moonlights continued during the 1880's, particularly of street and dockside scenes, but there were also continuing experiments.
-He tried much less precise, almost naive, paintings, which reflected his friendship with that other nocturnal creature.
+During the 1880's Grimshaw's continued painting his moonlight oil paintings of the lonely street and dockside scenes, and at the same time, he continued to experiment in other forms, including a looser, almost naive style.
 Grimshaw's London studio was not far from that of James Abbott McNeill Whistler, one day and after visiting Grimshaw, Whistler said "I considered myself the inventor of Nocturnes until I saw Grimmy's moonlit pictures." who, in an uncommon outbreak of generosity, ceded to John Atkinson Grimshaw priority in the 'moonlight' oil painting genre.

 Art Movement: Aestheticism.